Darrell D'Silva: Film and television

 In 2021, he played the part of Mike in Guy Ritchie's action thriller Wrath of Man, starring Jason Statham.
 In the same year, he acted as Piso in the TV series Domina.

-In 2026, he is set to star in Toxic.
+In 2026, he is set to star in Toxic, an Indian movie.
+He plays the character of Salvador as confirmed on a poster shared by the makers of the film on 24th February 2026.

 He also starred in a series of short films.
 Show Pieces was written by Alan Moore and directed by Mitch Jenkins; Jimmy's End and His Heavy Heart were written by Moore as introduction sections to a much larger project planned by Moore and Jenkins called The Show.

 Awards

-D'Silva was nominated in 2016 for The Washington Post Helen Hayes Award for most Outstanding Performance for his role as Siward in Dunsinane by David Greig.
+D'Silva was nominated in 2016 for the Helen Hayes Award for most Outstanding Performance, for his role as Siward in Dunsinane by David Greig.